pyxem/pyxem/docs/source/introduction.rst

 Experimental artifacts in 4D-S(P)ED commonly include: (1) geometric distortions due to projection optics, (2) small translations of the direct beam in the diffraction plane, and (3) recorded intensities that depend on the response of the detector.
-Methods to correct these effects to a first order approximationi are made available in pyXem.
+Methods to correct these effects to a first order approximation are made available in pyXem.

 Projection distortions may be (approximately) corrected by the application of an